sagemathinc/cocalc/notes/final_push.md

 - [ ] (1:00?) project search -- add a clear button "The search box has no "clear" button, e.g. a circled X, right next to it
 > to clear it." -- suggested by Harald Schilly

-- [ ] (0:15?) new file/worksheet/etc. -- put filename first, then buttons -- suggested by Harald Schilly

 - [ ] (2:00?) file change auto-update (due to frequent requests)